100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 727 Clementi West Avenue 2, #01-282 (bus from Clementi)

-While there is Blue Moon and Guinness on tap, the rest of the line-up comprises Singapore craft beer from the likes of 1925, Alive and Sunbird.
+While there is Warsteiner and Guinness on tap, the rest of the 20-tap line-up comprises Singapore craft beer from the likes of 1925, Alive, Brewlander and Sunbird.
+The food menu is a varied one that includes Asian and American finger food and mains.
+They also run the Lian Wah Kopitiam in Ang Mo Kio.

 2 Science Park Drive, #01-23 (Kent Ridge)

 The Good Beer Company name started as a hawker stall that sold bottled craft beer in the early 2010s.
 It’s since changed hands and moved to Kent Ridge.
 There are 20 taps and the fridge stocks many more beers from around the world.
 While there’s pizza from Pizza Republic on the air-conditioned premises, you can also buy food from the other restaurants at Ascent and sit outdoors.
-The loyalty programme that is run at Jibiru and Malthouse applies only to draft beer here.
-In addition to happy hour, there are special prices for weekday lunchtime.
+Classic pizzas go for $10 when purchased with a pint on Tuesday evenings.

 Other outlet: China Square